-I’m a researcher, analyst, and consultant working on strategic affairs across defense, national security, and foreign policy.
-My main personal foci these days are nuclear policy and weapons, military history, wargaming, risk management, and technological innovation.
+I’m Graham Jenkins, an analyst, researcher, and consultant working on strategic affairs across defense, national security, and foreign policy.
+My main foci these days are nuclear policy and weapons, military history, wargaming, risk management, and intelligence.
 I also do some writing on mass transit and urban affairs.

-It should go without saying but I’ll say it anyways: anything I write here in no way reflects the opinions or research of my employer, my clients, or anyone else with whom I’m associated.
+It should go without saying but I’ll say it anyways: anything I write here in no way reflects the opinions or research of my employer, my customers, the United States government, or anyone else with whom I’m associated.
 It’s all me.